ChainAgnostic/Gatherings/2022-10-27-LIS-ethlisbon/README.md

 ### Description

-We will have our second CASA gathering at [Garagem](garagemlisboa.com) in Lisbon, which will be converted that week and the following into the HackerBase for IPFS Camp 2022.
+We will have our second CASA gathering in two conference rooms of the Time to Cowork space on the Lisbon waterfront.
 This will not be a ticketed event-- simply come as you are and tell them you're here for CASA at the door.
 Coffee and kitchen access is included in your co-working day-pass-- feel free to come early and grab some focus time at a hotdesk, brownbag your lunch, etc.

 ### Ticketing/Registration